NCERT Solutions for Class 6 Geography The Earth Our Habitat – Free PDF Download

 Chapter 2: Globe: Latitudes and Longitudes

 A globe is a spherical model of the Earth and a model globe of the Earth is called a terrestrial globe.
 A model globe of the celestial sphere is called a celestial globe.
 Latitude is a measurement on a globe or map of location north or south of the Equator.
 It is measured starting from an imaginary north-south line called the Prime Meridian.
 Longitude is a measurement of location east or west of the prime meridian at Greenwich.
 Latitudes and Longitudes are measured in degrees.

 Chapter 3: Motions of the Earth

 There are two types of motions of the Earth – rotation and revolution.
 When the Earth spins or rotates around its axis, that spinning movement is called the rotation of Earth.
-And when the Earth spins or revolves around the sun, that movement is called the Revolution of Earth.
+And when the Earth spins or revolves around the sun, that movement is called the revolution of Earth.

 Chapter 4: Maps

 A map is a visual representation of an entire area represented on a flat surface.
-Maps represent various things, like political boundaries, physical features, roads, topography, population, climates, natural resources and the economic activities.
+Maps represent various things, like political boundaries, physical features, roads, topography, population, climates, natural resources and economic activities.
 There are three components of Maps – distance, direction and symbol.
 Maps are classified according to scale, content or derivation.

 Chapter 5: Major Domains of the Earth

 There are four major domains of the Earth, the lithosphere, the hydrosphere, the atmosphere and the biosphere.
 The lithosphere forms the solid part of the Earth.
 The hydrosphere is the next layer and covers three-fourths of the Earth.
 The Atmosphere forms a protective layer and shields the Earth from the intense sun rays.
-Biosphere is the last domain of the Earth made up of all the plants and animals and all non-living things.
+The biosphere is the last domain of the Earth, made up of all the plants and animals and all non-living things.

 Chapter 6: Major Landforms of the Earth